 A “clearing house” for synthetic data

-I would now like to break from my discussion of existing approaches, and talk about what we could achieve in the near future.
+We would now like to break from our discussion of existing approaches, and talk about what we could achieve in the near future.

 There are many different stakeholders within healthcare, but (on this topic) we can broadly divide them into two groups: data guardians, and data users.
 Data users are in dire need of high-quality data to apply to their research, whether related to statistics, machine learning model development, or any other number of cases.
 The vast majority of data guardians are (justifiably) unlikely to trust the vast majority of data users—despite the enormous potential societal benefits of doing so.

 To kick-start this virtuous cycle, we need trust.
-In my opinion, the best way to generate that trust is through the creation of a commonly recognized body that handles sensitive data and generates synthetic data.
-I envisage this, in its broad strokes, as something akin to a clearing house: an entity that reduces counterparty risk and instills confidence in transactions by serving as a trusted (and supervised) intermediary.
+In our view, the best way to generate that trust is through the creation of a commonly recognized body that handles sensitive data and generates synthetic data.
+We envisage this, in its broad strokes, as something akin to a clearing house: an entity that reduces counterparty risk and instills confidence in transactions by serving as a trusted (and supervised) intermediary.